-Global economic, political and market conditions, including those related to the COVID-19 pandemic, conflicts in Eastern Europe, and general economic downturns, may negatively impact our business.
+Global economic, political and market conditions, conflicts in Eastern Europe, and general economic downturns, may negatively impact our business.
 A significant change in the liquidity or financial condition of our customers could cause unfavorable trends in their purchases and also in our receivable collections, and additional allowances may be required, which could adversely affect our business, financial condition and results of operations.
 Adverse worldwide economic conditions may also adversely impact our suppliers' ability to provide us with materials and components, which could have a material adverse effect on our business, financial condition and results of operations.